 Summary: Small backyard landscape design takes planning to make the plan and ideas come to life.
-Landscaping a small space does have its challenges, but can be handled easier with understanding the potential issues before the first plant goes in the ground.
+Landscaping a small space does have its challenges, but can be handled easier with understanding the potential issues before the first plant goes into the ground.

 Question: We recently downsized and our small garden design looks like it may be a challenge.
-Can you give any landscaping design tips or ideas to help us start the process and reduce any potential issues.
+Can you give any landscaping design tips or ideas to help us start the process and reduce any potential issues?
 Kathi, Norfolk, Virginia

 Answer: Small yard landscape designs do not mean there are no options, you just may not have as many with the limited space, but there are many ideas and options.
 Since I do not know how small of an area you can landscape all I can do is provide some ideas and design guidelines.

 Landscape Ideas In Small Yards Succeed When You Plan